publiccodenet/about/activities/tool-management/mattermost.md

 `root@mattermost:/opt/mattermost# bin/mattermost channel list Staff`

-If you found the channel that needs to be deleted e.g. for GDPR reasons or offboarding of staff, use the following command:
+When you have found the channel that needs to be deleted, use the following command:

 `root@mattermost:/opt/mattermost# bin/mattermost channel delete Staff:{name of channel}`